-The Trustees updated their skills audit during 2021-22 to identify areas of strength and any potential gaps.
-Keeping the number of roll high is a key priority to ensure financial stability.
-As a result, Reza Shamtally has been appointed as a trustee, with significant expertise in marketing.
+The Trustees updated their skills audit during 2022-23 to identify areas of strength and any potential gaps.
+Keeping the number of pupils on roll high is a key priority to ensure financial stability.
+As a result, Reza Shamtally was appointed as a Trustee, with significant expertise in marketing.
+Following the recent resignation of Gordon Rumsey in September 2023, Sal Mustafa was appointed to a Trustee at the AGM in December 2023.
+Sal has been a member of the Audit and Finance committee for some years and will stand for election as chair of the Audit and Finance committee in the new year.